trek-view/basecamp/_posts/2021-04-02-measuring-air-quality-portable-part-1.md

 In the table above, the measurement interval is every 1 minute, which is too far apart for our use-case.

-The VOC sensor can measure at [2 second intervals](https://help.atmotube.com/technical/2-atmotube-voc/) which is much closer to our needs.
+The VOC sensor can measure at [2 second intervals](https://help.atmotube.com/technical/2-atmotube-voc/) which is much more suited to our needs.

-PM sensor....
+The PM sensor appears to be able to record at the same interval, though I could find nothing confirming this.

+Memory is a consideration when increasing the measurement intervals.
+The PRO has 256kB storage which Atmotube say equates to a 10 days worth of data (though they do not specify the measurement interval setting this is based on).

+## Battery Life

-Increasing the amount of measurements will reduce battery life.
+Increasing the amount of measurements captured will reduce battery life.
 [According to Atmotube's specifications the PRO will last](https://help.atmotube.com/technical/1-atmotube-specs/):

 > up to 10 days (depending on the measurement intervals)

-Though this which report notes it "[will last two and a half days with the PM set to five-minute intervals](https://www.which.co.uk/news/2019/10/my-week-with-the-atmotube-pro-air-quality-monitor/)".
+Though this Which report notes the devices battery "[will last two and a half days with the PM set to five-minute intervals](https://www.which.co.uk/news/2019/10/my-week-with-the-atmotube-pro-air-quality-monitor/)".

+So it's very likely the battery will last about half day when recording at 2 second intervals.

-Luckily [the Atmotube has a USB-C port the can be connected to external power on the move](https://help.atmotube.com/technical/6-atmotube-charging/), like a powerpack, thus significantly increasing the devices' range.
+[The Atmotube PRO has a USB-C port that can be connected to external power on the move](https://help.atmotube.com/technical/6-atmotube-charging/), like a powerpack, thus significantly increasing the devices' range.

-Memory is also a consideration when increasing interval.
-The PRO has 256kB storage which Atmotube say equates to a 10 days worth of data.

 ## Other considerations